Amrita Singh: Personal life

-Singh married actor Saif Ali Khan in January 1991.
+She married actor Saif Ali Khan in January 1991.
 Singh, who was raised as a Sikh, converted to Islam before marriage and the couple had an Islamic wedding.
 12 years younger, Khan is the son of former Indian test cricket captain Mansoor Ali Khan Pataudi, the ninth Nawab of Pataudi and actress Sharmila Tagore and is a member of the royal family of the erstwhile Bhopal State and Pataudi State.
 Despite controversies, they remained married.
 She gave up acting after her marriage to Khan.
 After thirteen years of marriage, the couple divorced in 2004.
-Their daughter Sara Ali Khan Pataudi was born on 12 August 1995. and son Ibrahim Ali Khan Pataudi on 5 March 2001.
-Sara graduated from Columbia University and their son, Ibrahim Ali Khan is studying in England.
+Their daughter Sara Ali Khan Pataudi was born on 12 August 1995, and son Ibrahim Ali Khan Pataudi on 5 March 2001.

+Artistry and legacy

+Singh is regarded as one of the most popular and leading actress of the 80s.
+Her debut film Betaab made her an overnight sensation.
+Sukanya Verma of Rediff.com noted, "Amrita Singh is a heroine who breathed fire and shushed up anyone who dared disagree with her flare-ups and fury."
+Lakshana N Palat of Indian Express said that her career, comprised "a strong filmography" and noted, "With her narrowed eyes, and reverberating voice, Amrita created a new leading heroine.
+She has made a mark in every role that she has played — a 90’s vamp, a heroine, a mother, she has done it all."
+Ritika Nath of PTC Punjabi said, "From 1983 to 1993, Amrita Singh had the reigning ten years in the industry."